Domestic Workers Law in Qatar

 If a female employee is unable to return to work due to postnatal health conditions at the end of her maternity leave entitlement, the excess period of leave will be without pay provided that it does not exceed 60 consecutive or non-consecutive days.
 It is also subject to a medical certificate stating the employee's medical condition being provided by a licensed physician.

-A female employee who is nursing her child is also entitled to a nursing hour each day for a period of one year following the birth of the child.
+A female employee who is nursing her child is also entitled to a nursing hour each day for a period of one year following her return to work after maternity leave.
 The employer is not entitled to dictate the schedule of the nursing break and it shall be considered part of the employee's working hours with no deduction in remuneration.

 Male employees have no entitlement to paternity leave under the Labour Law, but some employers may, at their discretion, provide contractual paternity leave.